AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Case Studies

 \subsubsection{\textbf{Context}}

 Governments and private investors have thrown billions of dollars into healthcare AI innovations---and this number is only increasing each year~\citep{esposito2016supporting,yang2019unremarkable,yildirim2023creating}.
-For example, to help address the immense care work shortage, several countries--across Europe, North America, and East Asia--have heavily invested in exploring the potential of care robots~\citep{esposito2016supporting}.
+Many of these innovations target home healthcare.
+Yet, today, there exist few, if any, technical innovations that actually \textit{support} home health aides~\citep{kuo2022understanding}---workers, the majority of whom are women and people of color, who support elderly people and people with disabilities in everyday personal care (e.g., bathing, washing, monitoring health challenges) and household responsibilities (e.g., cooking, cleaning, shopping). \redit{Instead, existing technologies in home health have tended to \textit{automate} worker skills (e.g., care robots~\citep{esposito2016supporting}), \textit{manage} worker practices (e.g., shift matching~\citep{solano2025running}), or provide support to other stakeholders like patients (e.g., interactive voice assistants~\citep{bartle2022second}).} For example, to help address the immense care work shortage, several countries--across Europe, North America, and East Asia--have heavily invested in exploring the potential of care robots~\citep{esposito2016supporting}.
 In fact, care robots for home healthcare applications are among the main investments in robotics applications~\citep{esposito2016supporting}.
-However, a growing body of work has recognized that, if not designed carefully, these systems may disempower workers and amplify challenges they face already~\citep{fox2019managerial,tseng2020we,persson2022caregivers}.
-Today, there exist few, if any, technical innovations that actually support home health aides~\citep{kuo2022understanding}---workers, the majority of whom are women and people of color, who support elderly people and people with disabilities in everyday personal care (e.g., bathing, washing, monitoring health challenges) and household responsibilities (e.g., cooking, cleaning, shopping).
-This has occurred amid increasing acknowledgement that home health aides are the cornerstone to systems of care, that demands for their labor are increasing, and that institutional support for their wellbeing and labor has remained stagnant~\citep{aidelow}.
+However, a growing body of work has recognized that, if not designed carefully, these systems may disempower workers and amplify challenges they face already~\citep{fox2019managerial,tseng2020we,persson2022caregivers}. \redit{These tendencies to decenter home health aides in AI innovation efforts---in home health and healthcare more broadly---}has occurred amid increasing acknowledgement that home health aides are the cornerstone to systems of care, that demands for their labor are increasing, and that institutional support for their wellbeing and labor has remained stagnant~\citep{aidelow}.